My Favourite Self Help Writers Online

 The last point Therese makes in the article is the best one I think.
 “No one can see your insecurity.” she writes.
 Remembering that people are blind to what you think is painfully obvious to everybody is important.
 If you look confident and act in a confident way then people will believe you are confident.
 Why should they think differently?
 No one can read your mind unless you make it obvious.
 I like her point also that others are more concerned with how they feel than they are about paying attention to your behaviour closely.
 Relax!
 I totally agree with this point.

 Therese writes for a few well-known online websites including psychcentral, ask.com and everydayhealth.com and she also has her own blog at thereseborchard.com so please go check her out.
-I have no connection with Therese other than I recommend her writing to you.
+I have no connection with Therese, I simply recommend her writing to you as I have found it to be excellent and have benefited from her experience myself.

-I’d love to know your thoughts if you go read the above article or other articles by Therese.
+I’d love to know your thoughts if you go read the above article or other articles by Therese, so please feel free to drop a comment and let me know what you think!

 Please visit this page again soon as I will be featuring another writer next week.